markhuberty/hubway/code/README.md

 License
 ----------------------

-All code is published under the Gnu Public License.
+All code is published under the [GNU Public License v2](http://www.gnu.org/licenses/gpl-2.0.html).
 Data are governed by the Hubway Data Visualization Challenge rules and regulations.